Chi's Sweet Home: Yamada family

-Dad is the working man of the house, a graphic designer who often works from home.
+Kento is the source of income, a graphic designer who often works from home.
 He is very fond of Chi and wants her to like him in return, but he is often called upon to do things that make her angry with him such as taking her to the vet or trimming her claws.

 Media

 Manga

-Written and illustrated by Kanata Konami, Chi's Sweet Home was serialized in Kodansha's seinen manga magazine Morning from January 8, 2004, (Note: It debuted in the magazine's sixth issue of 2004, released on January 8 of that same year.) to June 18, 2015.
+Written and illustrated by Konami Kanata, Chi's Sweet Home was serialized in Kodansha's seinen manga magazine Morning from January 8, 2004, (Note: It debuted in the magazine's sixth issue of 2004, released on January 8 of that same year.) to June 18, 2015.
 Kodansha collected its chapters in twelve tankōbon volumes, released from November 22, 2004, to June 23, 2015.
 In contrast to the serialized version, which is black and white, the tankōbon version is in full color.

 In North America, the manga was licensed for English release by Vertical and published in a left-to-right orientation instead of the original right-to-left one.
 The twelve volumes were released from June 29, 2010, to November 3, 2015.

 A four-volume series by Kinoko Natsume and Kanata, titled Chi's Sweet Adventures (今日のこねこのチー, Kyō no Koneko no Chi), was published on BomBom TV's Twitter account from October 2, 2016, to September 30, 2017.
 Kodansha collected its chapters in four volumes, released from March 23, 2017, to April 23, 2018.
 Kodansha USA published the volumes in English from May 1, 2018, to May 28, 2019.

 Another series by Konami and Catherine Bouvier, titled Chi en France: Chi's Sweet Home France-ban (Chi en France ～『チーズスイートホーム』フランス版～), started on Kodansha's Comic Days online platform on September 23, 2024.